-The current LEGOLAND admission price is $24/pp over 3 years old.?
-Pre-purchased online tickets are available for $20/pp over 3.?
-If you receive LEGO magazine, there is a coupon inside for Buy 1 adult, get 1 child free.?
-I asked my mom to tag along, so was able to receive two child admissions for free.?
+The current LEGOLAND admission price is $24/pp over 3 years old.
+Pre-purchased online tickets are available for $19/pp over 3.
+If you receive LEGO magazine, there is a coupon inside for Buy 1 adult, get 1 child free.
+I asked my mom to tag along, so was able to receive two child admissions for free.
 Our total for 5 people was $72, considerable savings from the online rate.

-LEGOLAND Discovery Center is both wheelchair and stroller accessible.?
-You are able to take in a small cooler with snacks or lunch!?
-Make sure you pack something to eat because if you’re just visiting on a day pass, you will not be able to leave the center and return.?
-As of February 1st, this will only be a perk for those with a membership.
+LEGOLAND Discovery Center is both wheelchair and stroller accessible.
+You are able to take in a small cooler with snacks or lunch!
+Make sure you pack something to eat because if you’re just visiting on a day pass, you will not be able to leave the center and return.

 What you’ll find at LEGOLAND Columbus

 I’ll admit, I was worried that LEGOLAND Columbus would be a bit of a letdown after visiting LEGOLAND Florida!
 However, the kids were totally on board and happy with the experience (as was this mama).
 Before going, I did warn them that the Discovery Center would not have the caliber of rides that the amusement park offers.
 But, if you can’t travel to Florida or California, it’s a worthwhile alternative.